 Summer: Six semester hours

 YGST 641 Jaina Yoga: This course will study the Jain traditions of Yoga including Preksha meditation and its emphasis on nonviolence.
 This course will also immerse the students in Jainism through philosophy, ethics, cosmology, and art.
 Travel to India is included.
-NOTE: This is generously subsidized by the International School for Jain Studies which will pay airfare, living expenses, and a stipend.
+NOTE: This is generously subsidized by the International School for Jain Studies.
+Students may apply for travel support.

 YGST 640 Buddhism and Yoga: Yoga’s relationship with Buddhism will be explored with an emphasis on Vipassana, Tibetan Buddhism and Zen.